chaoss/wg-evolution/metrics/Issues_Closed.md

 **Aggregators:**
 * Count.
 Total number of active issues during the period.
 * Ratio.
 Ratio of active issues over total number of issues during that period.
+* Reactions.
+Number of "thumb-ups" or other reactions on issues.

 **Parameters:**
 * Period of time.
 Start and finish date of the period during which issues are considered.
 Default: forever.